The purpose of this document is to provide tips for Google Drawings to actively complete a worksheet online.

-Lincoln Learning Solutions’ Early Kindergarten through Fifth Grade core courses integrate a Google Drawings option associated with PDF worksheets.
-This addition allows students to write or draw on PDF worksheets, directly from their computers.
-All students need to get started is a Google account!
+Lincoln Learning Solutions’ early kindergarten through fifth grade core courses integrate a Google Drawings option associated with PDF worksheets.
+This addition allows students to write or draw on PDF worksheets directly from their computers.
+All students need to get started is a Google account.

 Run Time: 03:33

-NOTE: To view the above resource in a new window, click here.
+NOTE: To view the above resource in a new window, click here

-How to Open Google Drawings
+Opening Google Drawings

-When you encounter a PDF that has the Google Drawings option, click the icon above the PDF to open Google Drawings.
+When you encounter a PDF that has the Google Drawings option, click the icon above the PDF to open Google Drawings

 Once you select Google Drawings, you will be prompted to Make a copy.
 This will open an image of the PDF in Google.